February 23, 2026 · 12 min read

 Getting Started

-1. Audit first.
-Review your existing content for demographic exclusion.
-Most low-hanging fruit is fixing what you already have, not creating new content.
+Audit first.
+Review existing content for demographic exclusion before creating anything new.
+Most low-hanging fruit is fixing what you already have.

-2. Pick one demographic to expand toward based on your existing traffic, platform presence, or expertise.
-Don't try all three simultaneously.
+Pick one demographic to expand toward based on your existing traffic, platform presence, or expertise.
+Trying all three simultaneously dilutes effort and produces mediocre content for everyone.

-3. Build 3-5 content pieces tailored to that demographic's preferences and channels.
+Build 3-5 content pieces tailored to that demographic's preferences and channels, then measure conversion differences against your baseline.
+Scale what works and cut what does not.

 For understanding how different demographics affect your commission strategy, see our CPA vs RevShare comparison.